ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Fab 6, 2022 (Day 34): Vermont Accepts Blockchain Data

+Blockchain data is representative of real data and facts, permissible in courts in Vermont.

 #### Fab 5, 2022 (Day 33): Stake Grinding Attack

 In Proof of Stake, change the block to maximize the chances of being selected as the next validator